Dreams from R'lyeh: Background

-Carter conceived the sonnet-cycle "Dreams from R'lyeh" as early as 1959, as revealed by a note in his 1959 publication Letter to Judith, where the cycle is announced as forthcoming.
-Most of the poems were written in the mid-late 1960s, with some appearing in The Arkham Collector and most appearing across four issues of Amra.
-The sequence of numbered poems was not initially the same as it is in the Arkham House volume.
+Carter conceived the sonnet cycle Dreams from R'lyeh as early as 1959, as revealed by a note in his 1959 publication Letter to Judith, where the cycle is announced as forthcoming.
+Most of the poems were written in the 1960s and were first published in the poetry anthology Fire and Sleet and Candlelight (1961) and the magazines The Arkham Collector and Amra.
+The sequence of numbered poems wasn't initially the same as depicted in the Arkham House volume.
+Most of the non-cycle poems were reprinted from various sources, a few of them from Carter's earlier poetry collections Sandalwood and Jade (1951) and Galleon of Dream (1953).

 Summary

-The Sonnet Cycle, "Dreams from R'lyeh", that comprises the first two-thirds of the book, consists of poems inspired by H. P. Lovecraft and the Cthulhu Mythos.
-Unlike Lovecraft's Fungi from Yuggoth, the sonnets of which do not tell a continuous story, Dreams from R'lyeh from start to finish clearly narrates the story of Wilbur Nathaniel Hoag, from his childhood to just before his disappearance in late 1944.
+The sonnet cycle Dreams from R'lyeh, which comprises the first two-thirds of the book, consists of poems inspired by H. P. Lovecraft and the Cthulhu Mythos.
+Unlike Lovecraft's Fungi from Yuggoth, where the sonnets don't tell a continuous story, Dreams from R'lyeh from start to finish clearly narrates the story of Wilbur Nathaniel Hoag, from his childhood to just before his disappearance in late 1944.
 Mental (and perhaps physical) degeneration are apparent near the last sonnet.

 The remainder of the verses are on various topics, celebrating other fantasy authors or reflecting on fantastic themes.
 "Diombar's Song of the Last Battle" is a heroic poem set in the prehistory of Carter's "Thongor" novels, and "Death-Song of Conan the Cimmerian" an end-of-life summation of Robert E. Howard's barbarian hero Conan, written from the perspective of the character himself.